Chance to show how good Scotland can be - Russell

 "The finishing ability of these boys is outstanding.
 Duhan scored one against England from nothing.
 Darcy's scored in the last two games from nothing.
 He's three tries away from Hoggy [Stuart Hogg's record of 27 Test tries] and Duhan's six away.
 It's inevitable they pass Hoggy."

-In a game that Scotland need to win by eight, there was mention the other day of scoreboard pressure and the possibility of Russell orchestrating a drop goal policy where possible, just to keep the points tally ticking over.
+In a game that Scotland need to win by eight, there was mention the other day of scoreboard pressure and the possibility of Russell orchestrating a drop-goal policy where possible, just to keep the points tally ticking over.

 It was news to him.
 In his 74 caps, Russell has scored eight tries, landed 43 penalties and 77 conversions for a points total of 323, but the one thing he hasn't done is drop a goal.
 For a fly-half, nine years into his Test career, that's astonishing.

-In 2016, he missed a drop goal against France and England, then missed two against Argentina the same year and had one charged down by Dan Biggar in 2022.
+In 2016, he missed a drop-goal against France and England, then missed two against Argentina the same year and had one charged down by Dan Biggar in 2022.

-"I've attempted a few drop goals in games in the past, but I don't think I've ever hit one," he admitted.
+"I've attempted a few drop-goals in games in the past, but I don't think I've ever hit one," he admitted.
 "Hopefully it doesn't come down to that.
 I haven't actually thought about it.
 I'll get a few tips off Ben [Healy].
-He's the man for drop goals."
+He's the man for drop-goals."

 The tale of the tape for Scotland versus Ireland shows that they've created excellent opportunities in most of the losses they've suffered, but their wastefulness, coupled with Ireland's ruthlessness, has done for them.
 That can't happen again, Russell said.

 "It'll be tough to beat Ireland.
 They don't concede any soft tries and they're very disciplined.
-To beat them by eight points, that'll potentially be down to our defence to hold them out whilst also taking our chances.
+To beat them by eight points, that'll potentially be down to our defence to hold them out while also taking our chances.
 There probably won't be many.
 When we do get them, we need to take them."